-To be eligible for NJ financial aid or grants in New Jersey, you first have to complete the FAFSA® application (Free Application for Federal Student Aid).
+To be eligible for New Jersey financial aid or grants in New Jersey, you first have to complete the Free Application for Federal Student Aid (FAFSA®).

-Federal financial aid grants include the Pell Grant, up to $6,195, and the Supplemental Educational Opportunity Grant (SEOG), up to $4,000.
+Federal financial aid grants include the Pell Grant, up to $6,895 for the 2022-23 school year and to be announced for the next academic year, and the Supplemental Educational Opportunity Grant (SEOG), up to $4,000.
 The Teacher Education Assistance for College and Higher Education (TEACH) grant is available for students who will teach in a low-income, high-need community and awards up to $3,736 as of 2017.

 Enroll and Apply for NJ Student Aid